Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics: Experimental Analysis

-\textbf{System models and selected EVs:} We now explain how advanced engineering simulations with realistic driving can be utilised to extract accurate models in the generic form of Eq.~(\ref{eq:ener_eff}).
-We first used the driving patterns of the WLTP cycle to generate energy efficiency data under different driving conditions (varying load and gradient) for three selected EVs: the \textit{Nissan Leaf} (one of the best-selling EVs~\cite{singer2016consumer}), the \textit{Peugeot iOn} (used in the literature, \cite{baum2013energy,Cedric2020}) and the \textit{General Motors EV1}, a generic EV model predefined in our simulator.
-For each vehicle and driving pattern, we then applied the standard polynomial regression technique to learn an energy model in the form of Eq.~(\ref{eq:ener_eff}) using the synthesised energy data.
-We obtained high precision in all the models ($R^2=0.99$), and the coefficients of higher orders were found nearly zero.
+\textbf{System models and selected EVs:} We now explain how advanced engineering simulations with realistic driving can be utilized to extract accurate models in the generic form of Eq.~(\ref{eq:ener_eff}).
+We first used the driving patterns of the WLTP cycle to generate energy efficiency data under five distinct driving patterns, 21 road gradients, and five mass profiles for three selected EVs: the \textit{Nissan Leaf} (one of the best-selling EVs~\cite{singer2016consumer}), the \textit{Peugeot iOn} (used in the literature, \cite{baum2013energy,Cedric2020}) and the \textit{General Motors EV1}, a generic EV model predefined in our simulator.
+Table~\ref{tab:parameters} presents a summary of the parameters used in this experiment, which resulted in over 1,500 simulation runs.
+For each vehicle and driving pattern, we then applied the standard polynomial regression technique to learn an energy model in the form of Eq.~(\ref{eq:ener_eff}) using the synthesized energy data.
+We obtained high precision across all models ($R^2 = 0.99$, a measure of the squared error relative to the mean error, with values close to 1 indicating an excellent fit to the training data), and the coefficients of higher-order terms were found to be nearly zero.
 Table~\ref{tab:avg_coef} presents the coefficients of the energy models learned for the selected EVs of this study under the WLTP's speed profiles.

 \textbf{Graph energy costs:} Following~\cite{baum2013energy}, we carefully match the realistic (average) speed of every link in our road graph with one of the driving patterns in the WLTP cycle to later select a set of coefficients that best describes the energy consumption profile of our selected EV for that link.
 To this end, we first retrieve the average speed of the links through several online sources.
 Then, we compare each link’s speed with the average speed of every driving pattern and choose the closest pattern that matches the link’s average speed.
 The result is a realistic set of energy weights (in Wh/100m), provided in Table~\ref{table_coefficient}.
 We can see that the coefficients $a_1$ and $b_1$ are nearly in the same range for each vehicle type.
 Therefore, the function $\mathit{cost_{pi}}$ presented in Eq.~(\ref{eq:ener_pi}) is fairly accurate.
+To enable our pathfinding algorithm to work on energy-weighted graphs, we use the coefficients in Table~\ref{table_coefficient}, along with elevation and speed data, to precompute edge weights for a specified load.